mialkin/docs/tools/prometheus.md

 - `scrape_series_added{job="<job-name>", instance="<instance-id>"}`: the approximate number of new series in this scrape.

 The `up` time series is useful for instance availability monitoring.

+## Exporters And Collectors

+An **exporter** is a binary running alongside the application you want to obtain metrics from.
+The exporter exposes Prometheus metrics, commonly by converting metrics that are exposed in a non-Prometheus format into a format that Prometheus supports.

+A **collector** is a part of an exporter that represents a set of metrics.
+It may be a single metric if it is part of direct instrumentation, or many metrics if it is pulling metrics from another system.

 ## PromQL